 - Develop relationships with decision makers

-Also, if you sell digital products, it’s a fact that you’ll want to have a trust-worthy profile.
-It’s a proven fact that people only buy from those they trust.
+Also, if you sell digital products, you’ll absolutely want to have a trust-worthy profile, as we’re more likely to only buy from those we trust.

 Strategies and Tips for Sprucing Up Your Profile:

-Make sure folks can find you!
-You should be building your LinkedIn network with your ideal clients, and people can get you to your ideal clients.
+Make sure folks can find you.
+You should be building your LinkedIn network with your ideal clients, and people who can get you to your ideal clients.
 You want 1st, 2nd, and 3rd-degree connections or to share a LinkedIn Group, otherwise, you won’t show in search results.

-Use searchable keywords and terms throughout your profile to be found by those looking for what you offer.
+You’ll want to use searchable keywords and terms throughout your profile to be found by those looking for what you offer.
 Keywords like “branding expert” or “social media manager” are some examples of attention-grabbing keywords.